Lizzie-2018

 Day and Rod Taylor star as Janet and Mike Harper, an American couple who relocate to England as part of a transfer for the company he works for.
 They immediately disagree over where to live; Mike prefers the excitement of London, but Janet favors the rustic quality of Kent.

-After she gets them a house thirty miles outside of London, the plan backfires when the couple grows further apart due to Mike’s need to commute to London every day.
+After she gets them a house thirty miles outside London, the plan backfires when the couple grows further apart due to Mike’s need to commute to London every day.
 Lonesome and isolated, Janet worries incessantly that Mike is having an affair with his new secretary, Claire Hackett (Maureen McGivney).

 The heart of an authentic romantic comedy is good, old-fashioned chemistry between the leads, and Taylor and Day exhibit adequate sparkle but hardly sizzle.

-What should have been the comic high point of the film instead does very little to further the plot or flesh out the characters.
+What should have been comic relief does little to further the plot or flesh out the characters.

-Rather than dare to go to a less-than-cheery place and perhaps decide to have Janet or Mike cheat on their significant others, Levy chooses not to go there instead attempting to satisfy those seeking a happily-ever-after wrapping.
+Rather than dare to go to a less-than-cheery place and perhaps decide to have Janet or Mike cheat on their significant others, Levy chooses not to go there, instead attempting to satisfy those seeking a happily-ever-after wrapping.

-The combination of an American couple thrust into a different setting with a new set of rules and regulations to follow makes the film fun in this regard and offers a sprinkle of good scenery.
+The combination of an American couple thrust into a different setting with a new set of rules and regulations to follow makes the film fun and offers a sprinkle of good scenery.

 Do Not Disturb (1965) is a mid-1960s mainstream release buried among nests of other similar-themed but better-written films.
 Even appealing and bankable stars of the time like Taylor and Day could not succeed in spicing up tired gimmicks and plot devices.

-The film will forever be relegated to the romantic comedy shelves teetering on the brink of obscurity.
+The film will forever be relegated to the romantic comedy shelves, teetering on the brink of obscurity.

 Spider-Man: Far From Home-2019